Sleep problems can precede Parkinson’s diagnosis.

 • Excessive Daytime Sleepiness, or feeling excessively sleepy during the day, despite having enough sleep at night.

-• Approximately 50% to 80% of individuals with REM Sleep Behavior Disorder (RBD) go on to develop neurodegenerative disorders, specifically synucleinopathies like Parkinson’s disease (3).
+• Approximately 50% to 80% of individuals with REM Sleep Behavior Disorder (RBD) go on to develop neurodegenerative disorders, specifically synucleinopathies like Parkinson’s (3).

-• Sleep disturbances in the early prodromal stage of Parkinson’s disease are linked to neuroanatomical changes, particularly in the brainstem neurotransmitter systems (4).
+• Sleep disturbances in the early prodromal stage of Parkinson’s are linked to neuroanatomical changes, particularly in the brainstem neurotransmitter systems (4).

 Infosheet under review